solana-mobile/SolanaSafariWalletExtension/README.md

 3. The _content script_ forwards this message to the Extension's _background script_ (`background.ts`) using ` browser.runtime.sendMessage`.

-4. The _background script_ initializes the Approval UI Tab (`approval.tsx`) using `browser.tabs` API.
+4. The _background script_ initializes the Approval UI (`approval.tsx`) using `browser.action.openPopup()` API.

+5. The Approval UI is able to communicate and fetch necessary data from the native app with `browser.runtime.sendNativeMessage`.

-5. On approve, the Approval UI tab sends the connect response back to the connecting dApp (`browser.tabs.sendMessage(originTabId, response)`).
+6. On approve, the Approval UI tab sends the connect response back to the page with `browser.tabs.sendMessage(originTabId, response)`.

 ## Architecture Diagrams